 Each person executing this Agreement on behalf of a Party represents and warrants that he or she is fully authorized to execute and deliver this Agreement on behalf of the Party for which he or she is signing.
 The Parties hereby warrant to each other that each has full power and authority to enter into this Agreement and to undertake the actions contemplated herein and that this Agreement is enforceable in accordance with its terms.

 IN WITNESS WHEREOF, the Owner and City have each executed the Multi-Family Housing Limited Property Tax Exemption Contract on the Date first above written.

+[Signature page follows.]